Barnegat Bay Climate Change Adaptation Strategy Development

 Implementation

-BBNEP received financial and technical assistance in 2009 through the Climate Ready Estuaries Program to support research, planning, and outreach activities.
-Project leads are soliciting input through a series of public listening sessions and a technical workshop on climate change impacts and adaptation.
-The workshop, “Preparing Your Communities in the Face of a Changing Climate: Starting the Dialogue,” was held in February 2010 for coastal resource managers, policy makers, and scientists to exchange information on actual and projected climate change impacts to the estuary and potential adaptation strategies.
+BBP first received financial and technical assistance in 2009 through the Climate Ready Estuaries Program to support research, planning, and outreach activities.
+The program began the following year with project leads soliciting input through a series of public listening sessions and a technical workshop on climate change impacts and adaptation.
+The workshop, Preparing Your Communities in the Face of a Changing Climate: Starting the Dialogue, was held in February 2010 for coastal resource managers, policymakers, and scientists to exchange information on actual and projected climate change impacts to the estuary and potential adaptation strategies.
 The workshop was co-sponsored by the Jacques Cousteau National Estuarine Research Reserve, The Urban Coast Institute, and the New Jersey Department of Environmental Protection’s Coastal Management Program.
-In addition, BBNEP is developing area-specific education and outreach materials and expanding their website capabilities.

 Outcomes and Conclusions